Fondo de planta borrosa de tratamiento de cáncer de mecc

 AT/RT may be linked to changes in the tumor suppressor genes SMARCB1 or SMARCA4.
 Tumor suppressor genes make a protein that helps control how and when cells grow.
 Changes in the DNA of tumor suppressor genes like SMARCB1 or SMARCA4 may lead to cancer.

 The changes in the SMARCB1 or SMARCA4 genes may be inherited (passed on from parents to offspring).
 When this gene change is inherited, tumors may form in two parts of the body at the same time (for example, in the brain and the kidney).
-For patients with AT/RT, genetic counseling (a discussion with a trained professional about inherited diseases and a possible need for gene testing) may be recommended.
+For children with AT/RT, genetic counseling (a discussion with a trained professional about inherited diseases and a possible need for gene testing) may be recommended.

 • where the tumor has formed

-• increase in head size (in infants)
+• an increase in head size (in infants)

 Childhood AT/RT is diagnosed using a biopsy, and the tumor may be removed in the same surgery.